getgauge/documentation/user/language_features/execution_hooks.md

     }
 }
 {%- language name="Ruby", type="ruby" -%}
+before_suite do
+    // Code for before suite
+end

+after_suite do
+    // Code for after suite
+end

 before_spec do
     // Code for before spec
 end

 after_spec do
+    // Code for after spec
+end

+before_scenario do
+    // Code for before scenario
+end

+after_scenario do
+    // Code for after scenario
+end

+before_step do
+    // Code for before step
+end

+after_tep do
     // Code for after step
 end
 {%- endcodetabs %}